kinnala/scikit-fem/docs/bcs.rst

 .. warning::

    This section contains lower level details on the order of the DOF's.
-   Read this only if you did not find an answer in the above sections.
+   Read this only if you did not find an answer in the previous section.

 The degrees-of-freedom :math:`x` are ordered automatically based on the mesh and the element type.
 It is possible to investigate manually how the